A Tradition of Study and Service

 2014

-Held the 112th Annual Philanthropy Day, culminating more than a century of fundraising that enabled the club to donate over $150,000 to charities.
+Held the 112th Annual Philanthropy Day, culminating more than a century of fundraising that enabled the club to donate more than $150,000 to charities.

 2015